 Please note, the HRI is just one of the tools CIEE is using to evaluate the viability of programming at a location.
 The numbers do not necessarily represent absolute level of risk, nor do certain numerical scores trigger a program cancellation or guarantee a program will run.

-We will be sending an update of this HRI graphic to our institutional partners weekly.
+We will be sending an update of this HRI graphic to our institutional partners biweekly.
 In addition, we will be convening groups of representatives from the CIEE Academic Consortium to share best practices at their organizations and to provide feedback on the HRI.
 As the weeks and months pass, we anticipate that our risk assessment methodology and visualization will evolve as new information becomes available and new trends emerge.